duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_setup_duckiebot_DB17-jwd/1_0_21_assembling_duckiebot_DB18.md

 ## Back bumper assembly {#howto-mount-back-bumper}

-From the previously prepared pieces take the following components:
+From the previously prepared assemblies, and from the Duckiebox, take the following components:

 - Assembled chassis (1x)
 - Back bumper assembly (1x)

-From the Duckiebot kit take the following components:

-- M3x10 screws (1x)
+- (sometimes, if you are unlucky, M3 screw (1x) and nut.
+You shouldn't need it.)

 [](#fig:howto-mount-back-bumper-parts) shows the components needed to complete this upgrade.